furiousOyster/software-defined-org/_software-defined-org/README.md

 To implement the SDO or any part thereof, fork the base repository, then mutate state through git commits following the rules of operation.
 When a new version of the SDO comes out, pull request it over to update the code.

+# Config
+The code of the org is the same throughout all instances, and is an attempt to capture and define fundamental business practices and decision making where the sole aim of a business is to match supply with demand.

+The instancing of an org or faction of an org will necessarily have slightly different parameters depending on the exact situation.
+These parameters are represented in the [CONFIG](./CONFIG.md) file.

+All the operating code that can be tuned in this way will refer to the config file.s
 # File formats and Housekeeping
 All formats